theRealAph/ScopeLocals/README.md

 ## Non-Goals

+It is not a goal to change the Java Programming Language.

 This JEP is only concerned with associating local names and values.
 It doesn't attempt to replace, for example, try-with-resources.
 It doesn't perform cleanup operations when a scope ends, and isn't related to a C++-style destructor.

-It is not a goal to replace existing usages of thread-local variables without code changes.
-Thread-local variables may still be useful in some contexts, but we expect scope locals to be a better fit in many or most cases.
+It is not a goal to force virtual threads to use scope locals instead of thread local variables.
+While we expect scope locals to be a better fit in many or most cases., thread-local variables may still be useful in some contexts,

 ## Description